zrythm/zrythm/doc/user/playback-and-recording/loop-points-and-markers.rst

 Likewise, it is mainly used for exporting the mixdown into audio.

-These markers are part of the :ref:`marker-track`.
+These markers are part of the
+:ref:`Marker Track <tracks/track-types:Marker Track>`.

 Custom Markers
 --------------
-Custom Markers can also be created inside the :ref:`marker-track`.
+Custom Markers can also be created inside the :ref:`Marker Track <tracks/track-types:Marker Track>`.

 .. image:: /_static/img/marker.png
    :align: center